from Sony's page:

 those sales figures with the followups "Let Your Dim

 Light Shine" and "Candy From a Stranger."
-While the
+While

 industry's focus on one-hit wonders hampers the